espsrc/spsrc_user_docs/docs/tech_specifications.md

 ## Virtual machine images

-We currently support the following base images for the virtual machines:
+We currently support the following base images for virtual machines:

 - Ubuntu 18.04
 - Ubuntu 20.04
 - CentOS 8
 - CentOS 7

-**sudo** access will be granted can install new software and create user accounts for your collaborators.
+**sudo** access will be granted to install new software and create user accounts for your collaborators.